 - Represented transporter of TCE against claims of property damage attributed to accidental discharge of chemical.

 - Represented plating company against common law property damage claims stemming from alleged air and ground water pollution.

 - Represented a flooring manufacturer against property damage claims brought by Chicago area school districts, a hospital and the state of Illinois to recoup the cost of asbestos abatement.
 More than 30 districts were involved in school district litigation, including the Chicago Board of Education, which placed 600 of its more than 900 buildings at issue.
 The state put more than 400 of its buildings at issue in its case.

 - Represented pigment manufacturer in a series of seven bodily injury cases alleging injury caused by exposure to silica and pigment.
 Each suit included more than 12 defendants.

 - Represented one of several defendants against claims by plaintiff regarding exposure to chemicals that allegedly caused pulmonary injury, or reactive airway dysfunction syndrome.

 Prior to entering private practice, Steve was an assistant attorney general with the state of Illinois for seven years.
 As a member of that office’s Environmental Control Division, he concentrated in civil environmental enforcement actions in federal and state courts and before administrative agencies.
-In 2015, he was selected for inclusion of Illinois Super Lawyer®
+In 2015 and 2016, he was selected for inclusion of Illinois Super Lawyer®

 in Environmental Law.